AlexMusabelliu/FSC-scheduler/README.md

 Then, SCHEDULY, your CMD-line scheduling assistant, will guide you through the setup process.

 # If install.bat doesn't work:
-You will need to manually install the dependencies as pip is not set on your PATH variable.
+You will need to manually install the dependencies as python is not set on your PATH variable.
 Run whatever command you usually do to install selenium (e.g. `pip install selenium`)

+# If run.bat doesn't work:
+You will need to manually run the python file (schoology.py) to utilize the program, as python is not set on your PATH variable.